by John Ellis

 Other countries, reflecting God’s priority of preserving life over defending man-invented rights, have responded to gun violence by restricting guns.
 Shamefully, in failing to follow suit, the United States of America is far and away the “leader,” so to speak, in gun violence among industrialized countries.
 Some will contend that I’m setting forth a false dilemma, that preserving life and protecting the right to own guns are not at odds.
 They are wrong, and I’ll explain why later.
 First, though, to kick things off, I want to look at our cousins across the Atlantic.
 The United Kingdom has reduced the carnage of gun violence to almost non-existent.
 They’ve done so through strict anti-gun legislation.
 Legislation that works, undeniably so.

 After the shooting spree of Michael Ryan on August 19, 1987, known as the Hungerford Massacre in which 16 people were murdered, the Parliament of the United Kingdom passed the Firearms (Amendment) Act 1988.
 The Act effectively banned semi-automatic rifles, certain shotguns, and created a license and registry for shotgun owners, among other provisions.
 Unfortunately, while reducing gun violence, it wasn’t enough.
 On March 13, 1996, Thomas Hamilton walked into the Dunblane Primary School in Stirling, Scotland, armed with 4 handguns and a bag of ammunition and gunned down 16 children and 1 teacher, wounding 15 other students and teachers.
 That horrific act prompted the United Kingdom to take even more drastic action, and in 1997 Parliament passed the Firearms (Amendment) Act 1997 and the Firearms (Amendment) (No. 2) Act 1997.
 Combined, the two acts banned all handguns.
-Since the Parliament of the United Kingdom passed the two Firearms Acts, over a quarter of a century later and the United Kingdom has not suffered a single mass shooting.
+It’s been over a quarter of a century since Parliament passed the two Firearms Acts, and the United Kingdom has not suffered a single mass shooting since.
 In the United States there have been two mass shootings in the last month alone: in Buffalo, NY, 10 people were murdered by a racist motivated by replacement theory, and in Uvalde, TX, 19 students and 2 teachers were murdered.
 After the school shooting in Uvalde, Sky News Reporter Mark Stone asked Senator Ted Cruz the straightforward question “But why does [school shootings] only happen in your country? … Why only in America?”
 In reply, Senator Ted Cruz huffed “you’ve got your political agenda” and then stormed off.

 Political agenda?
 Okay, sure.
 But it seems that certain political things should be universal.
 For example, the abolition of murder and grand theft auto is political.
 Yet almost all of us agree over the fact that those two things should be illegal.
 While it’s true that laws can’t change hearts, that doesn’t mean that certain acts shouldn’t be regulated and abolished for the good of the community.
 And while numbers aren’t known for telling whole stories, when it comes to gun deaths, the numbers tell enough of the story to conclude that our lack of gun regulations and laws are harming our communities.
 Across the United Kingdom, around 0.20 per 100,000 people are killed with a gun.
 By way of contrast, the United States?
 12.21 per 100,000.
 Sadly, though, many people in this country believe the lie that gun control doesn’t work.
 This is where the crux of the issue lies.
 With the word “political,” Cruz meant partisan.
 Gun supporters’ feelings don’t care about the facts.